 A cochlear implant does not restore or create normal hearing.
 Instead, it can help people who are deaf or who have a severe hearing loss be more aware of their surroundings and understand speech, sometimes well enough to use the telephone.
 Learning to interpret sounds from the implant takes time and practice.
 A speech-language pathologist and audiologist can help you with this part of the process.

-Other devices also can help you hear in certain listening environments.
+Assistive listening devices devices can help you hear in certain listening environments.
+These can include telephone and cell phone amplifying devices, smart phone or tablet "apps," and closed circuit systems (induction coil loops) in places of worship, theaters, and auditoriums.
 TV listening systems help you listen to the television or the radio without being bothered by other noises around you.
-Some hearing aids can be plugged into TVs, stereos, microphones, and personal FM systems to help you hear better.
+Some hearing aids can be plugged into televisions or stereos to help you hear better.